telerik/kendo-ui-core/docs/api/javascript/spreadsheet/range.md

 Sets the values of the range cells.
 The argument should be an array of arrays which match the dimensions of the range.

+> This method clears the formulas on every cell.

 #### Parameters

 ##### values `Array`